Massive IoT refers to the Internet of Things on an unprecedented scale.

 #6.
 Massive IoT connectivity: from LPWANs to 5G

-While many technologies could enable massive IoT connectivity without sacrificing security or performance, the two most widely used are low-power wide area networks (LPWANs) and 5G.
+While many technologies could enable massive IoT connectivity without sacrificing security or performance, low-power wide area networks (LPWANs) and 5G are the two most widely used.

 LPWA networks play a significant role in connecting the billions of new devices shaping the IoT.